Sêr Cymru National Research Network for Low Carbon, Energy and Environment (NRN-LCEE)

-The Sêr Cymru National Research Network for Low Carbon, Energy and Environment (NRN-LCEE) ran from 2013 to 2019.
+The 1st phase of the Sêr Cymru National Research Network for Low Carbon Energy and Environment (NRN-LCEE) ran from 2013 to 2019.

 About the NRN-LCEE: